 Choose a coastal-HOA specialist with top reviews, 24 to 72 hour turnarounds, and transparent flat fees.
 Engage this attorney before contingencies so your contracts, CC&Rs, and risk items are fully vetted on appreciating attached homes.

-You are buying into one of San Diego’s fastest-moving luxury pockets, where inventory is tight and attached homes with ocean views are appreciating.
-San Diego Regional MLS reports inventory down 18% year over year, with median days on market at just 21.
+Inventory in this coastal pocket is down 18% year over year and median days on market sit at just 21, compressing your due diligence window.
+You are buying into one of San Diego’s fastest-moving luxury pockets, where attached homes with ocean views are appreciating.
 California Association of Realtors shows conforming rates near 6.3% to start 2026, while jumbo rates average about 6.55%.
 Luxury supply sits near a 2.8 month level, so you face real competition even with a top realtor in San Diego behind you.
-That speed compresses due diligence.
 If you want an ocean-view condo or twinhome in Solana Beach or Cardiff, your attorney needs to be ready to review complex HOA packages fast, spot coastal risk, and negotiate tight timelines.
 This same playbook helps if you are also weighing Del Mar or Encinitas, where similar demand and HOA rules shape attached-home value and closing risk.

-You should prioritize attorneys who live and breathe coastal attached-home law.
-These properties have layers of documents that can hide risk or unlock value.
+You should prioritize attorneys who live and breathe coastal attached-home law, because these properties carry layers of documents that can hide risk or unlock value.
 A strong attorney gives you clear go or no-go guidance before you release contingencies.

 Key items your attorney should master for Solana Beach and Cardiff: